kinode-dao/kinode-book/src/kit/build.md

 Options:
-      --no-ui                If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only              If set, build ONLY the web UI for the process -s, --skip-deps-check      If set, do not check for dependencies --features <FEATURES>  Pass these comma-delimited feature flags to Rust cargo builds -h, --help                 Print help
+      --no-ui                If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only              If set, build ONLY the web UI for the process; no-op if passed with NO_UI -s, --skip-deps-check      If set, do not check for dependencies --features <FEATURES>  Pass these comma-delimited feature flags to Rust cargo builds -v, --verbose              If set, output stdout and stderr -h, --help                 Print help
 ```